Recipes using Ludbrook House Gourmet Fine Food Food

 Accompany with Tamarillo and Chilli Jelly as a side dish.

-Other uses of Ludbrook House Tamarillo and Chilli Jelly
+Roast Lamb, or Roast Pork with Ludbrook House Tamarillo and Chilli Jelly

 Make a paste in the food processor or mortar and pestle of tamarillo and chilli jelly with grainy mustard, garlic cloves, chopped rosemary, salt and freshly ground pepper.